Driving in bad weather. If it is raining, icy, snowing or foggy, conditions on the road will be more dangerous. You need to drive with extra care….

 Unless your vehicle has ABS brakes, don’t brake too hard when it is wet.
 You may go into a dangerous skid.
 Instead, pump the brakes gently.

-Be aware of approaching vehicles (especially large trucks) as these can spray water on your windscreen as they pass.
+Be aware of approaching vehicles (huge trucks), as these can spray water on your windscreen as they pass.
 Even if it has stopped raining, if the road is still wet, you may need to turn on your windscreen wipers as the truck approaches.

-On a wet road, driving at the speed limit could be too fast for the conditions.
-You can lose control very easily in the wet, especially if you have to brake suddenly, so slow down.
+Driving at the speed limit on a wet road could be too fast for the conditions.
+You can lose control quickly in the wet, especially if you brake suddenly, so slow down.

 Dip your headlamps in fog